How Solar Works In Florida

-This is an important reason for not doing an oversized solar system.
-Don’t oversize it because it’s a poor return on ivestment.
+This is the reason for not doing an oversized solar system, because it’s a poor return on investment versus offsetting power usage.

 The following charts magnify a solar companies’ overhead costs that are being paid by the consumer.
 The absolute bare minimum any solar company charges is $6000 over and above the cost of panels and installation.
 That’s just to get to breakeven and then they have to add-on $5000 for-profit based on a 7K solar system. $6000 is a low estimate because for many companies it can be as much as $10,000.

 |Proposal Builders and Permitting Department||$1000|

 |Points for Low Interest 20 Year Loan Terms (Frequently Hidden Cost)||$2500|